 A concessionary parking scheme for people with severe mobility problems.
-Available from:
+Available from your local authority:

-Help for planning a journey in Wiltshire by car, bus, train and walking, including bus times and details of bus companies.
+Connecting Wiltshire - Help for planning a journey in Wiltshire by car, bus, train and walking, including bus times and details of bus companies.

-Local voluntary groups that provide transport for people who struggle to get out and about e.g. getting to medical appointments - most towns have a scheme.
+List of local voluntary groups in Wiltshire that provide transport for people who struggle to get out and about e.g. getting to medical appointments - most towns have a scheme.

 Can't find what you are looking for?

-If you want to know what is going on in your community or looking for a trader in your local area and you can't find what you're looking for from the information above, you might try the following:
+If you are looking for a trader in your local area you could also try the following:

-- If you are looking for a trader, you can try looking on Yell.com, Dentons.net or Trading Standards - Buy With Confidence which is endorsed by local Trading Standards departments.
-You will need to put in your location and the type of trade you are looking for.
+- If you are looking for a trader, you can try looking on the TrustMark government-endorsed tool to find tradespeople or Trading Standards - Buy With Confidence which is endorsed by local Trading Standards departments.
+You will need to put in your location and the type of trade you require.

 - Town, parish and church newsletters or websites often have current information about local traders and services.
 We have some of these listed Village, town and parish newsletters and area specific resources (scroll to category)